 Generally, proper electrolyte levels can be supplied by the horse’s diet if the daily ration consists of moderate-quality forage, a fortified commercial grain mix and if supplemented with 1 to 2 ounces of salt or commercial electrolyte preparation.

-Supplemental salt should be plain, white, non-iodized salt provided in block or loose form for free-choice consumption.
+Supplemental salt should be plain white salt (iodized or non-iodized is acceptable) provided in block or loose form for free-choice consumption.
 Offering a salt block for horses may not deliver enough for the diet because horses are not natural lickers.
 Instead, loose salt for free-choice consumption or as a top-dress may be preferable.

 Avoid over-supplementation of electrolytes in diets for performance horses.
 For example, forages generally contain 1 to 2 percent potassium, meaning typical horse diets have too much and supplemental potassium may not be required.
 Administering additional electrolytes to an already-dehydrated horse can cause significant problems, and repeated oral administration of electrolyte solutions has been shown to exacerbate gastric ulcers.